frankshearar/Home/Supporting-Package-Reference-in-UWP-WPF-WinForms-and-Classic-Libraries.md

 **Message:** In Visual Studio 2017 and above, NuGet Packages can be managed using PackageReferences in your project file.
 To learn more about PackageReferences, refer to the following link https://aka.ms/packagereferencesupport

-**Checkbox**: Don't show this message again.
-This will set your default option as packages.config.
-You can change your default in NuGet settings in Tools and Option.

-**Buttons**: Choose Packages.config, Choose PackageReference - For classic projects
+**Radio Buttons**: Choose Packages.config, Choose PackageReference - For classic projects

-**Buttons**: Choose project.json, Choose PackageReference - For UWP projects
+**Radio Buttons**: Choose project.json, Choose PackageReference - For UWP projects

+** Text**: To set the default package management format or to not show this dialog on first package install, click here.[Here points to Tools->Options->NuGet Package Manager -> General]

+**Butttons**: Ok

 In addition to this we will have a new option in NuGet Options in Visual Studio that will specify the default behavior that is set when users either.